ellisjoe/ellisjoe.github.io/reading-list.md

 ---

 ### Current
-- David and Goliath - Malcolm Gladwell
+- Under the Banner of Heaven - Jon Krakauer
 - The 48 Laws of Power - Robert Greene

 ### 2023
+- David and Goliath - Malcolm Gladwell
 - The Art of Racing in the Rain - Garth Stein
 - Notes on Complexity - Neil Theise
 - Experiential Intelligence - Soren Kaplan